On this beautiful day I just wanted to discuss the question, can shops refuse to give you a refund?

 I guess they probably thought they would still make more money from me over the duration of the contract period even if they replaced the phone.

-Where the consumer was told of any faults before the purchase
+3. Where the consumer was told of any faults before the purchase by the store

 If the seller told you of any faults before the purchase then you cannot go back to seek a refund because of the same faults.